Xalrandion/View3R/README.md

 ## A 3D environment builder with primitives for prototyping. (🚧 WIP)

 ### Description
 Though it is itself a prototype, this project ambition is to allow you to quickly prototype 3D scenes using primives and simple materials and textures directly from a VR environment.
+I only tested it using the Meta quest 2.

 ### Installation

-You will need to build view3R using unreal engine 5 to try it.
+You can build view3R using unreal engine 5 to try it or you can download it from the release tab.

 ### Usage